BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SPECIAL RULES**

+* **Reinforcements**

-**Reinforcements:** At the end of your Activation Phase, roll a D6 for each of your Warbands that are not on the battlefield and consult the chart below (the Warband's Captain can use Might to improve the roll).
+At the end of your Activation Phase, roll a D6 for each of your Warbands that are not on the battlefield and consult the chart below (the Warband's Captain can use Might to improve the roll).
 Models enter the board via the rules for Reinforcements.

 Roll for each Warband separately.
 Activate the models in the Warband, then roll for the next.
 Warbands yet to arrive count as being on the battlefield for determining if your Army is Broken.